louiseGrandjonc/louisemeta.com/content/blog/developers-and-logs.md

 - Like a lot of web developers I didn't think of looking into my logs to know what my ORM was doing
 - Once I knew, I didn't understand why some queries were slow

-After that I became a bit obsessed with performances and that's the story of why I submitted a talk at the [django con](https://2017.djangocon.eu/), and then at the [pgdayParis](https://2018.pgday.paris/).
+After that I became a bit obsessed with performances and that's the story of why I submitted a talk at the [django con 2017](https://2017.djangocon.eu/), and then at the [pgdayParis 2018](https://2018.pgday.paris/).

 The conference at pgdayParis lasting 50 minutes, I had a bit more time to get into details.
 I will add the video as soon as I have it.
 But in the meantime here is the one from the djangocon, it's more django oriented (obviously ;) ) than the one at pgday.